andyvuong/dev-environment/README.md

 # dev-environment

-This repository serves as guide to setting up various development environments, most of which currently used Vagrant.It provides custom vagrantfiles and setup scripts for vagrant instances.
+This repository serves as guide to setting up various development environments, most of which currently used Vagrant.
+It provides custom vagrantfiles and setup scripts for vagrant instances.
 To contribute your own development environment setup, please see the contributing section below.

 ## Environment Listing
 * basic-web
     * Includes widely used web development tools including Node.js, Sass, Bower, Grunt, etc.
-    * Uses Vagrant
+    * Uses Vagrant.
 * mobile
     * Includes frameworks and tools for both native and hybrid mobile development (in-progress)
-    * Uses Vagrant
+    * Uses Vagrant.
 * multi-machine
-    * Deploy multiple VMs via Vagrant
+    * Deploy multiple VMs via Vagrant.
-    * Uses Vagrant
+    * Uses Vagrant.
 * react-babel-webpack
     * A web dev environment/template for building react applications in ES6.
-The development and deployment process is made simple via my custom config script
+The development and deployment process is made simple via my custom config script.
     * No Vagrant, bare-machine for now.

 ## Setting up Vagrant